M. C. Escher

 The mathematical influence in his work emerged in about 1936, when he was journeying the Mediterranean with the Adria Shipping Company.
 Specifically, he became interested in order and symmetry.
 Escher described his journey through the Mediterranean as "the richest source of inspiration I have ever tapped."
 After his journey to the Alhambra, Escher tried to improve upon the art works of the Moors using geometric grids as the basis for his sketches, which he then overlaid with additional designs, mainly animals such as birds and lions.

-His first study of mathematics, which would later lead to its incorporation into his art works, began with George Pólya's academic paper on plane symmetry groups sent to him by his brother Berend.
+His first study of mathematics, which would later lead to its incorporation into his art works, began with George Polya's academic paper on plane symmetry groups sent to him by his brother Berend.
 This paper inspired him to learn the concept of the 17 wallpaper groups (plane symmetry groups).
 Utilizing this mathematical concept, Escher created periodic tilings with 43 colored drawings of different types of symmetry.
 From this point on he developed a mathematical approach to expressions of symmetry in his art works.
 Starting in 1937, he created woodcuts using the concept of the 17 plane symmetry groups.

 In 1941, Escher wrote his first paper, now publicly recognized, called Regular Division of the Plane with Asymmetric Congruent Polygons, which detailed his mathematical approach to artwork creation.
 His intention in writing this was to aid himself in integrating mathematics into art.
 Escher is considered a research mathematician of his time because of his documentation with this paper.
 In it, he studied color based division, and developed a system of categorizing combinations of shape, color, and symmetrical properties.
 By studying these areas, he explored an area that later mathematicians labeled crystallography, an area of mathematics.

 In 1995, Coxeter verified that Escher had achieved mathematical perfection in his etchings in a published paper.
-Coxeter wrote, "[Escher] got it absolutely right to the millimeter."
+Coxeter wrote, "Escher got it absolutely right to the millimeter."

 Escher later completed Circle Limit II, III and IV.
 These works continued to demonstrate his ability to create perfectly consistent mathematical designs.
 His works brought him fame: he was awarded the Knighthood of the Order of Orange Nassau in 1955.
 Subsequently he regularly designed art for dignitaries around the world.

 In 1958, he published a paper called Regular Division of the Plane, in which he described the systematic buildup of mathematical designs in his artworks.
-He emphasized, "[Mathematicians] have opened the gate leading to an extensive domain."
+He emphasized, "Mathematicians have opened the gate leading to an extensive domain."

 Overall, his early love of Roman and Italian landscapes and of nature led to his interest in regular division of a plane.
 He worked in the media of woodcuts, lithographs, and mezzotints.
 In his lifetime he created over 150 colored works utilizing the concept of regular division of a plane.
 Other mathematical principles evidenced in his works include the superposition of a hyperbolic plane on a fixed 2-dimensional plane, and the incorporation of three-dimensional objects such as spheres, columns, and cubes into his works.
 For example, in a print called "Reptiles," he combined two and three-dimensional images.
 In one of his papers, Escher emphasized the importance of dimensionality and described himself as "irritated" by flat shapes: "I make them come out of the plane."

 Escher printed Metamorphosis I in 1937, which was a beginning part of a series of designs that told a story through the use of pictures.
-These works demonstrated a culmination of Escher¹s skills to incorporate mathematics into art.
+These works demonstrated a culmination of Escher's skills to incorporate mathematics into art.
 In Metamorphosis I, he transformed convex polygons into regular patterns in a plane to form a human motif.
 This effect symbolizes his change of interest from landscape and nature to regular division of a plane.

 One of his most notable works is the piece Metamorphosis III, which is wide enough to cover all the walls in a room, and then loop back onto itself.
 After 1953, Escher became a lecturer to many organizations.
 A planned series of lectures in North America in 1962 was cancelled due to illness, but the illustrations and text for the lectures, written out in full by Escher, was later published as part of the book Escher on Escher.